Economic and Political Overview

 Legislative Power

 Legislative power is unicameral and is vested in the National Assembly of People's Power (Asamblea Nacional del Poder Popular).
 Its 605 members are directly elected by absolute majority vote and serve a term of 5 years.
 Candidates are elected without formal party involvement, though elected assemblies predominantly consist of members of the dominant party alongside non-affiliated candidates.
 Assembly members are charged with selecting the Council of State, which consists of one president, one first vice president, five vice presidents, one secretary and 27 other members.
 The National Assembly is also responsible for deciding on the constitutionality of laws and making changes to the Constitution, if necessary.
-In July 2019, the National Assembly passed a new legislation which reduces the number of members from 605 to 474; it will be effective with the 2023 general election.
+In 2019, the National Assembly passed a new legislation which reduced the number of members from 605 to 470; effective from the 2023 general election.

 Indicator of Freedom of the Press